f-droid/fdroid-website/_docs/Anti-Features.md

 because they use proprietary software (e.g. AdMob) to provide that advertising.
 Those apps will not be found in the repo at all, so the only time you would see this Anti-Feature applied would be an app that contains advertising without using Non-Free Software to do it.
-No such apps are currently known to exist.

 Here's the list of [apps with Ads](https://f-droid.org/wiki/page/Category:Apps_with_Ads_antifeature).